6 Best Homeowners Insurance Companies in New Hampshire 2023

 Every company on our list offers the option to add coverage with riders and endorsements, and you should keep in mind that each addition will add to your total cost.

 The last thing that will impact how much you pay for your homeowners policy is the location of your home.

-Locations that are close to bodies of water, in a high-crime area, or far from a local firehouse will typically cost more to insure.
+Locations close to bodies of water, in a high-crime area, or far from a local firehouse will typically cost more to insure.

 Read more: Does Homeowners Insurance Cover Fires?

 It’s common for new homeowners to ask us for guidance on how much homeowners coverage they need, and that’s important to know.

 You can calculate how much coverage you need by using the estimated cost to rebuild your house as a jumping-off point.

 - Dwelling coverage should be enough to pay you to completely rebuild your home from the ground up if it’s destroyed.